BuffaloWill/lucee-webshells/README.md

 The work is originally based on research and a blog post here: [LINK]

 This repository includes a python script to generate a Lucee extension that will add a webshell for remote code execution.

-It works with Lucee 5 and 4.
+The extension works with Lucee 5 and 4.
 It should work on Lucee 6 but has not been tested.

 1. To use it run the `build` command: